Initiatives to Address Climate Change Issues

 Details of the Planned Demonstration Tests

-Start construction in 2023, start demonstration tests in April 2025, complete demonstration tests by 2026
+Start construction in 2023, initiate demonstration tests in May 2025, complete demonstration tests by FY2026.

 • Direct reduction compact bench pilot furnace

-Start construction in 2023, start demonstration tests in the second half of 2024, complete demonstration tests by 2026
+Start construction in 2023, initiate demonstration tests in December 2024, complete demonstration tests by FY2026.

 • Pilot electric arc furnace (10 t pilot furnace)

-Start construction in 2023, start demonstration tests in the second half of 2024, complete demonstration tests by 2025
+Start construction in 2023, initiate demonstration tests in February 2025, complete demonstration tests by FY2025.

 Details for each are as follows.